Odyssey

 var paginatedTracks = obj.Tracks.Items;

-This paginatedTracks is currently a collection of SpotifyWeb.PlaylistTrackItem objects.
+This paginatedTracks variable is currently a collection of SpotifyWeb.PlaylistTrackItem objects.
 This is very close to what we need!
 We need our own Track class.
 This should be a familiar pattern at this point; we've used the same pattern twice before.

-We'll create a new, additional Track constructor that takes a SpotifyWeb.PlaylistTrackItem object and initializes its based on that object's properties.
+We'll create a new, additional Track constructor that takes a SpotifyWeb.PlaylistTrackItem object and initializes its fields based on that object's properties.
 Jumping to the Track.cs file:

 Track.cs